DuredhelFinceleb/embedded_files_server/README.md

 The server is always launched on localhost.

 By default, it listens on port 3000.
-This can be changed at runtime using the 'port' parameter.
+This can be changed at runtime using the '--port' command line argument.
 This means you can run multiple instances of the same website/webapp.

 Under the hood it uses:
 * clap (https://github.com/clap-rs/clap) for command line arguments handling